 The SMS documentation also includes the compilation and maintenance of operational records substantiating the existence and ongoing operation of SMS.
-Operational records are the outputs of the SMS processes and procedures such as the Safety Risk Management (SRM) and Safety Assurance (SA) activities.
+Operational records are the outputs of the SMS processes and procedures such as the Safety Risk Management (SRM) and Safety Assurance (SA) activities .
 SMS operational records should be stored and kept in accordance with existing retention periods.
 Typical SMS operational records shall include:

-- a) hazards register and hazard/safety reports (e.g., SRM/HIRM records);

-- b) SPIs and related charts;

-- c) record of completed safety risk assessments (e.g., SRM/HIRM records);

-- d) SMS internal review or audit records;
+- a) hazards register and hazard/safety reports (e.g., SRM/HIRM records); - b) SPIs and related charts; - c) record of completed safety risk assessments (e.g., SRM/HIRM records); - d) SMS internal review or audit records;

 - e) internal and external audit records;

 - f) records of SMS/safety training records;

 - g) SMS/safety committee meeting minutes;

 - h) SMS implementation plan (during the initial implementation); and

 - i) gap analysis to support implementation plan.

-The Supplier should assist the LH Safety focal points in maintaining records of Safety Occurrences for its own organization and records of audit / periodic inspections, corrective actions, and investigations, providing copy/access to the LH Safety focal points if these affect the safety of the LH final Product and Services.
+The Supplier is required to assist the LH Safety focal points in maintaining records of Safety Occurrences for its own organization and records of audit / periodic inspections, corrective actions and investigations, providing copy/access to the LH Safety focal points if these affect the safety of the LH final product and services.

-Safety Requirements for Suppliers with no SMS SRS-101 Issue 00 Page 17/37 Septembe er 2022
+Safety Requirements for Suppliers SRS-102 Issue 00 Page 18/37 providing services at LH premises Septembe er 2022